dead-claudia/thallium/docs/getting-started.md

 </script>
 ```

-*No ES6 features were used here because browser support has only just caught up in the most recent versions, and Android is only just starting to catch up.*
+*No ES6 features were used here because browser support is only just now catching up across the board.*

 ## Node, without the runner